-Radiolab’s presenters Jad Abumrad, and Robert Kurlwich took the world by storm with their science-oriented podcast Radiolab.
+Radiolab’s presenters Jad Abumrad and Robert Kurlwich took the world by storm with their science-oriented podcast Radiolab.
 The show has been running since 2002 and has had 15 series of five to 10 episodes, each between 30 minutes and an hour.
 So that’s a whole lot of listening.

 Table of Contents

-Top Six Radiolab Podcasts
+Top Eleven Radiolab Podcasts

 The original episode about Crispr aired on June 6th, 2015.
 To save you all of the scientific jargon about what Crispr is, it essentially boils down to a method with which humans can rewrite DNA sequences.
-Kurlwich and Abumrad spend some time in the episode expanding on just what Crispr is and manage to explain what is a ludicrously complicated topic in an easy to understand way.
+Kurlwich and Abumrad spend some time in the episode expanding on just what Crispr is and manage to explain what is a ludicrously complicated topic in an easy-to-understand way.

 We go all the way back to May 24th, 2007, for this one.
 The concept of sleep is one we are all familiar with to some degree, and most of us are curious about it somewhat, although most never seek out the answers to the questions they have, partly because those answers don’t yet exist.